 "The shift from large mammal work in Tanzania to marine monitoring on Zanzibar made the programme feel genuinely complete.
 It showed me how wildlife medicine changes with ecosystem, species, and conservation pressure."

-Programmes start from $3,200.
+Programmes cost is $3,200.
 Groups cap at 8, and a 50% deposit confirms your place once accepted.